joekariuki/open-fonts/README.md

 ## Contribute

-Have a site to share?
+Have a site or font to share?
 Any suggestions?
 See any mistakes or a broken link?
 Send a pull request!

+Please refer to the [Contribution Guidelines]() for more information

 ## Credits
 * Author: [@_joekariuki](https://twitter.com/_joekariuki)